 Why Teach English Abroad?

-Should I teach ESL abroad?
-That’s a difficult question to answer but we’ll do our best to give you some solid advice and recommendations.
+Should I teach English abroad?
+That’s a difficult question to answer, but we’ll do our best to give you some solid advice and recommendations.
 Here are some of the reasons why you might consider it.
 Find out if teaching English abroad is worth it.
 Technically, teaching English in another country is known as EFL as opposed to ESL (English as a foreign language vs. second language).

 Experience Local Culture